Graph Kernels: A Survey: Experimental Comparison

 To sum up, it is clear that the running time of most kernels for node-attributed graphs is prohibitive, especially considering the relatively small size of the datasets.
 Although the running time of PK is attractive, it achieved low accuracies on almost all datasets.
 An open challenge in the field of graph kernels is thus to develop scalable kernels for graphs with continuous vertex attributes.
+On the other hand, GNNs can naturally handle continuous node features, while they have also outperformed graph kernels in the experimental evaluation.
+Therefore, when dealing with graphs whose vertices are annotated with continuous attributes, we recommend using a GNN model instead of a graph kernel.